Jada Habisch

-Jada Habisch (born June 25, 2002) is an American ice hockey forward.
+Jada Habisch (born June 25, 2002) is an American professional ice hockey forward and a reserve player for the Seattle Torrent of the Professional Women's Hockey League (PWHL).
 She played college ice hockey for the UConn Huskies from 2020 to 2025 and finished third on the program’s all-time goals list with 64.

 Early life

 Habisch grew up in Buffalo, Minnesota, and captained Buffalo High School for three seasons, earning multiple all-conference and all-section honors before committing to UConn.

 Playing career

 College

 Habisch appeared in 166 collegiate games for UConn, leading the Huskies in goals in three straight seasons (2022–23 to 2024–25).
 As a senior in 2023–24 she posted 28 points (17 goals, 11 assists) with eight game-winners, and in 2024–25 she served as a team captain and led UConn with 16 goals while helping secure a second consecutive Hockey East regular-season title.
 She was named to the 2024–25 Hockey East All-Star Third Team and concluded her career ranked third in program history with 64 goals and among the top six in career points.